-A recent examination of AxessPointe Community Health Centers, Inc., in Akron, Kent and Barberton, Ohio, language access program evaluated the effectiveness of the health center’s adoption of video remote interpreting (VRI) to better meet the needs of its limited English proficient (LEP), Deaf and hard of hearing patients,
+A recent examination of AxessPointe Community Health Centers, Inc., in Akron, Kent and Barberton, Ohio, language access program evaluated the effectiveness of the health center’s adoption of video remote interpreting (VRI) to better meet the needs of its limited English proficient (LEP), Deaf and hard of hearing patients.
+Read the full case study.

 Prior to the use of VRI, AxessPointe used employees, phone interpreters, other community organizations and family members where requested and appropriate to meet their interpreting needs.
 Through the use of VRI, AxessPointe gained access to medically qualified interpreters in 28 languages over video, including American Sign Language (ASL) and Certified Deaf Interpreters, in addition to 200 languages via voice interpreting through the InDemand VRI application.